 Dr. Rebecca Gill is Associate Professor of Political Science at the University of Nevada Las Vegas.
 She is a native of Grand Rapids, Michigan.
 She earned her doctorate in political science at Michigan State University in 2008.

-Dr. Gill’s recent research focuses on judges and judicial institutions in the United States and Australia.
+Dr. Gill’s recent research focuses on gender, politics, and courts.
+Her work on judges and judicial institutions focuses on courts in the United States and Australia.
 She is the recipient of a multi-year National Science Foundation grant to study gender and race bias in performance evaluations of state judges.
-She is working on collaborative research involving judicial decision making in and behavior on the U.S. Courts of Appeals and the U.S. Supreme Court.
-Dr. Gill’s research interests also include state law, state judicial selection and comparative judicial institutions and behavior.
+She is working on collaborative research projects involving judicial behavior on the U.S. Courts of Appeals, the U.S. Supreme Court, and the High Court of Australia.
+Dr. Gill’s research interests also include state law, state judicial selection, and comparative judicial institutions and behavior.

 In addition to this, Dr. Gill is heavily involved in issues of gender and intersectional equity in academia.
 Dr. Gill’s #MeToo story gained national media attention, and she remains dedicated to finding ways to combat sexual harassment and support survivors.
 Along with colleagues Stella Rouse (University of Maryland College Park), Libby Sharrow (UMASS Amherst), and Nadia Brown (Purdue University), Dr. Gill has been awarded a collaborative grant totaling $1,000,794 from the National Science Foundation’s ADVANCE program.
 The project, called “#MeTooPoliSci Leveraging A Professional Association to Address Sexual Harassment in Political Science,” capitalizes on the power that professional associations have to model, facilitate, and incentivize change in the climate and culture of the disciplines they serve through a substantial partnership with the American Political Science Association.